BenjaminGuinet/BenjaminGuinet.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-With an MSc in Evolutionary Biology and Ecology, a PhD in Evolutionary Genomics and a first postdoctoral experience in paleometagenomics, I specialize in studying the `interactions` between microbes and their hosts through an interdisciplinary `eco-evolutionary` lens.
-Over six years of research, I have contributed to various projects addressing genomic and evolutionary issues, resulting in significant publications and expertise in diverse biological models ranging from tiny parasitic wasps to giant woolly mammoths.
-During these years, I have worked on a wide range of scales, from `current biological interactions` involving symbiotic viruses,`Late Pleistocene` mammal remains, to the study of `endogenous viral elements` dating back several million years.
+With an MSc in `Evolutionary Biology and Ecology`, a PhD in `Evolutionary Genomics`, and a first postdoctoral experience in `Paleometagenomics`, I specialize in investigating the `interactions` between microbes and their hosts through an interdisciplinary `eco-evolutionary` lens.
+Over five years of research, I have contributed to a range of projects exploring genomic and evolutionary questions, leading to publications and developing expertise across diverse biological systems—from tiny parasitic wasps to giant woolly mammoths.
+My work spans multiple scales and time periods, from `current biological interactions` involving symbiotic viruses, to `Late Pleistocene` mammalian remains, and even to `endogenous viral elements` dating back millions of years.